Conservation laws and quantum error correction: towards a generalised matching decoder: Conservation laws and quantum error correction

 \section{Conservation laws and quantum error correction}

 Numerous insights have been obtained about the surface code by regarding it as a phase of matter~\cite{Kitaev03}.
-It is helpful to keep in mind the Hamiltonian $H = - \Delta \sum_f S_f$, with the face operators of the surface code $S_f$ defined in SubSec.~\ref{SubSec:SurfaceCode}, such that the ground space of $H$ is the code space of the surface code.
-In this picture, eigenstates of the surface-code stabilizers $E |\psi \rangle $ are excited states of $H$, where we can regard violated stabilizer generators, with $S_f E |\psi \rangle= (-1) E |\psi \rangle$, as supporting quasiparticle excitations with a well defined position, $f$, and mass $ 2 \Delta $.
-In the surface code, these excitations are anyonic in nature~\cite{Kitaev03}.
-Moreover, they respect conservation laws whereby, in the bulk of the lattice, excitations can only be created in pairs.
-This is the same conservation law that we exploit to use minimum-weight perfect matching to decode the surface code.
-Here we discuss how a general construction for the minimum-weight perfect-matching decoder can be found by exploring conservation laws for other codes.
+Quantum phases are specified by a Hamiltonian $H$.
+This is an operator whose eigenvalues give the energy of eigenstates of $H$.
+For the surface code we write the Hamiltonian, $H = - \Delta \sum_f S_f$, with constant $\Delta >0$ and where face operators of the surface code $S_f$ are defined in SubSec.~\ref{SubSec:SurfaceCode}.
+With this definition code states of the surface code $| \psi \rangle$ are ground states, or `least-energy' states, of the surface-code Hamiltonian.
+Other eigenstates of the surface-code stabilizers, $E |\psi \rangle $, are excited states of $H$.
+More specifically, we can regard faces with defects, where $S_f E |\psi \rangle= (-1) E |\psi \rangle$, as supporting quasiparticle excitations.
+These excitations are local quanta of energy with a well defined position, $f$, and energy, or `mass' $ 2 \Delta $.

+The excitations of the surface-code Hamiltonian respect conservation laws whereby, in the bulk of the lattice, excitations can only be created in pairs~\cite{Kitaev03}.
+This is the same conservation law that we exploit to decode the surface code.
+Here we discuss how the matching decoder has been generalised by exploring the conservation laws for other codes.

 A parity conservation law corresponds to a materialised symmetry~\cite{Kitaev03} among its stabilizer group.
-Let us propose an definition for a materialised symmetry.
+Let us propose a definition for a materialised symmetry.
 We say a materialised symmetry $\Sigma$ is a set of stabilizers $S \in \mathcal{S}$ that satisfies

 Eqn.~(\ref{Eqn:MatSymmetry}) implies a conservation law.
 Given a state $|\phi \rangle$ we have that $(\prod_\Sigma S) |\phi \rangle = (+1) |\phi \rangle$.
 It follows that the eigenvalues $s = \pm 1$ for all $ S \in \Sigma$ must multiply together to give $+1$; the eigenvalues of the identity matrix, $\mathds{1}$, as shown on the right-hand side of Eqn.~(\ref{Eqn:MatSymmetry}).
-We see then that Eqn.~(\ref{Eqn:MatSymmetry}) gives rise to a conservation law, because the stabilizers on the left-hand side must give rise to an even number of defects, i.e., stabilizers in the $-1$ eigenvalue, in order for Eqn.~(\ref{Eqn:MatSymmetry}) to hold.
+We see then that Eqn.~(\ref{Eqn:MatSymmetry}) gives rise to a conservation law, because the stabilizers on the left-hand side must give rise to an even number of defects, i.e., stabilizer measurements that return the $-1$ eigenvalue outcome, in order for Eqn.~(\ref{Eqn:MatSymmetry}) to hold.
 We can therefore exploit symmetries to design a decoder that uses minimum-weight perfect matching.

 A natural question to ask is how we might choose a materialised symmetry that is suitable to produce a high-performance decoder for a general choice of stabilizer code.
 There are a number of subtleties in the definition of a materialised symmetry proposed above, and the definition alone is not enough to produce a decoder in general.
 Certainly, one can find trivial examples of symmetries $\Sigma$ that will not give rise to practical decoders.
 In the remainder of this perspective we will discuss some observations that may be helpful to consider if we are to reach a general construction for a matching decoder.
 We will review different examples of decoders that make use of materialised symmetries, and we will conclude by proposing a construction that systematically reproduces the matching decoder for codes with certain properties.
 We discuss how these properties enable us to use the construction, and we present some questions we may need to address to find a systematic way of constructing a general minimum-weight perfect-matching decoder.